Lifetime of Care

 We DO NOT "adopt" birds into the sanctuary, nor do we accept "donated" birds.
 For your bird to live here, you will have a financial obligation to support your bird for the remainder of your bird's life in order for it to live here.
 Also, keep in mind that we are only able to consider accepting a bird into the Lifetime of Care Program if we have room available.

-Due to the rising costs of operating the Sanctuary, we are increasing the donation fees for some Lifetime of Care categories effective Nov.
-1st, 2019.
+Due to the rising costs of operating the Sanctuary, we are increasing the Lifetime of Care Financial Fees for some of Lifetime of Care categories effective Nov.
+1st, 2019 for NEW applicants.
 This is the first time we have increased the fees since the program began over ten years ago.
 In order to maintain responsible finances for the direct care of our residents, and after much consideration, this was a necessary step.
 Please review the new fees listed below.
 This price change does not mandatorily affect current Lifetime of Care Members.